-Prior to joining BrownWinick, Caitlin was in private practice at a boutique intellectual property law firm.
+Prior to joining BrownWinick in 2016, Caitlin was in private practice at a boutique intellectual property law firm.

-Caitlin is a member of the Polk County and American Bar Associations, as well as an active member of the Iowa State Bar Association, where she serves on both the Intellectual Property and Agriculture Section Councils.
 Caitlin was admitted to the Iowa bar in 2016, along with the U.S. District Courts for Northern and Southern Districts of Iowa.
 In 2017, she was admitted to practice before the United States Patent and Trademark Office as a registered patent attorney.
-Caitlin is an active member in the American Agricultural Law Association, and is currently serving as the Chair of the Law Student Outreach Committee.
-Caitlin also volunteers as an Executive Board Member of the James Arthur Albert Foundation and as a 4-H Exhibit Judge.
+Caitlin is a member of the Polk County and American Bar Associations, as well as an active member of the Iowa State Bar Association and the American Agricultural Law Association, where she is currently serving as the Chair of the Law Student Outreach Committee.